viperproject/gobra-book/src/05/first-class-predicates.md

 ## `fold` and `unfold` first-class predicates
 The body of the predicate `P!<d1, ..., dn!>` is the body of `P` with the arguments applied accordingly.
-Like with other [predicates](../03/predicates.md), the first-class predicate `P!<d1, ..., dn!>` can be instantiated and its instances may occur in assertions and in `fold` and `unfold` statements.
+Like with other [predicates](../03/predicates.md), the first-class predicate `P!<d1, ..., dn!>` can be instantiated, and its instances may occur in assertions and in `fold` and `unfold` statements.
 The `fold` statement `fold P!<d1, ..., dk!>(e1, ..., en)` exchanges the first-class predicate instance with its body.
 The `unfold` statement does the reverse.

-In the following example, we fold and unfold a first-class predicate instance as opposed a normal predicate instance `Mem(x, y)`.
+In the following example, we fold and unfold a first-class predicate instance instead of a normal predicate instance `Mem(x, y)`.
 ``` go
 {{#include ./first-class-predicates.go:fold}}
 ```